 documents thanks to the courtesy of Lucyna Artymiuk

-Hasiński M. J., Szkoła Podoficerów Lotnictwa dla Małoletnich, Poznań 1993
+Hasiński M. J., Szkoła Podoficerów Lotnictwa dla Małoletnich, b.w., Poznań 1993